Pattern of GRE

-If you want to score well in the GRE, you will, first of all, need to understand the GRE pattern.
+If you want to score well in the GRE, you will, first of all, need to understand the test pattern.
 This will help you to prepare for the test.
-This article explains the GRE pattern, the sections of the GRE and its question types
+This article explains the pattern of the exam, the sections of the test and its question types

 A Brief Overview of the GRE:

 There is a new revised version of the GRE, since August 2011.
-The GRE is available as the General GRE and the Subject GRE.
+It is available as the General GRE and the Subject GRE.
 The General GRE is the test that most of the students take.
-The General GRE is available as two types, a computer-based test and a paper-based test.
+This is available as two types, a computer-based test and a paper-based test.
 The latter type is available at those centers where it is not feasible to arrange the computer-based version.
-The GRE can be taken at many centers around the world.
+It can be taken at many centers around the world.

-The GRE pattern varies slightly, from one version of the test to the other.
+The pattern of the exam varies slightly, from one version of the test to the other.

 1. Computer-based Test:

 There are six sections that comprise the test.
 The Analytical Writing part of the test has one section and two tasks.
 The time is allotted 60 minutes, with 30 minutes for each of the two tasks.
 The Verbal Reasoning part of the GRE has two sections with about 20 questions per section.
 The time allotted per section is 30 minutes.
 The two sections of the Quantitative Reasoning part of the test have about 20 questions each.
 Each section is allowed 35 minutes of time.
 There are also the Unscored and Research sections of the test.
 These sections are allotted variable amounts of time.
 You will get a break for ten minutes after the third section.